 Project management isn’t just for business; making a timeline that breaks down your wedding planning into easily definable goals will help reduce stress and ensure nothing gets overlooked.

-Understand what you can and can’t do on your own, such as making a cake or designing floral arrangements.
+Understand what you can and can’t do on your own, such as making a cake or designing floral arrangements or organizing the stag party in Bucharest.
 It’s best to come up with this list as early as possible so you can assign tasks to your family and friends.

 Some people struggle to integrate planning into their daily lives, so a timetable can help each volunteer identify their specific tasks and tend to their duties without feeling overwhelmed.